Drug of Choice

 FDA has also heard concerns about the lack of value of the current approaches to present the required information from some individuals and groups.
 It has heard from others that consumers should get full disclosure of risk information.
 The agency encourages product sponsors to provide consumers with non-promotional, consumer-friendly information consistent with product labeling, along with the information required by the FD&C Act and the regulations.
 As mentioned above, in the case of print advertisements, FDA encourages sponsors to write their product brief summaries in consumer-friendly language and to follow other guidance, as available.

-The phrase "drug of choice," or any similar phrase or presentation, used in an advertisement or labeling would make a superiority claim and, therefore, the advertisement or labeling would require evidence to support that claim.
+The phrase "drug of choice," or any similar phrase or presentation, used in an advertisement or promotional labeling would make a superiority claim and, therefore, the advertisement or promotional labeling would require evidence to support that claim.